jiberwabish/Multifunction-OpenAI-API-GPT-Discord-Bot/README.md

 - Simply send a message and press enter and wait for a response.
 No need to @ the bot, or start a thread or anything.

-There are many commands as well:
+There are many commands as well.

+By default, it looks for intent in the message.
+If you ask for a search, it searches first (google api needed).
+If you ask for a picture it will make them (you need your own comfyui for this).

 Personas:

 - !wheatley - Default persona.
 Knows all.
-- !snake - Specializes in Python questions.
-- !zerocool - Cybersecurity specialist.

 Commands: